Elieser Bloch Fish Engravings Display Shop for Fine Antique Prints from the 18th Century at Anne Hall Antique Prints

 The first three volumes describe fishes Germany and were entitled Oeconomische Naturgeschichte der Fische Deutschlands, the remaining volumes dealt with fishes from other parts of the world and were entitled Naturgeschichte der auslandischen Fische.
 Bloch’s collection of about 1500 specimens is preserved at the Museum for Natural History (Naturhistorisches Museum) of the Humboldt University of Berlin.

-Metallic Water Color Copper Plate Engravings
+18th Century, Hand-Colored Copper Plate Engravings

-These 18th Century Ichthyology prints are beautiful because the metallic water colors were applied so well.
-Metallic water colors in the 18th century were derived from minerals, heavy metals, bugs and plants. if you see silver, the water color was derived from the metal silver.
-Furthermore the prints are considered scarce in the rare book world.
-Bookplates are far and few between.
+These 18th Century Ichthyology prints are beautiful because the watercolors were applied so well.
+Some are metallic.
+In the 18th century, watercolors came from minerals, heavy metals, bugs and plants.
+If you see silver, the watercolor was derived from the metal silver.

 These rare hand colored antique engravings published in Germany from 1772-1778.
-Lifelike fish prints Bloch produced are considered the finest work on Ichthyology.
+The lifelike fish prints Bloch produced are considered the finest work on Ichthyology.
+Furthermore, the prints are considered rare to scarce in the rare book world.
+Bookplates are far and few between.
 These are hand colored copper plate engravings on hand made hand laid linen rag.
-Superior water coloring.
+The watercolors are spectacular, bar none.

 The Evolution of Printing in the Age of Discovery…